 Healthy Salad Bar Ideas:

 - Always start with the best greens you can find.
-I never use iceberg, the darker greens have more nutrients.
+I rarely use iceberg, the darker greens have more nutrients.
 I always choose organic, as salad greens are often highly sprayed with chemicals.
-I love it when I can get local organic lettuce at our farm market in the summer – I'll usually choose a couple of different varieties for more flavor and nutrients.
+I love it when I can get local organic lettuce at our farm market in the summer–I'll usually choose a couple of different varieties for more flavor and nutrients.
 In the winter I'll use the organic greens from the grocery store.
+You could also use napa cabbage or regular cabbage instead of greens.

 - Fresh fruits in season are always delicious: apples, blueberries, strawberries, raspberries…